 With trucking, as with most small-business ventures, you will have both fixed and variable expenses.
 Your fixed expenses are things like your truck payment, insurance, and taxes.
 These, for the most part, will be the same every month and make it easier to plan as you go.
 The variable expenses would be fuel, maintenance, breakdown costs, tolls, and living expenses such as food and laundry expenses.

-Carrying the correct trucking insurance is vital when you are running your own truck.
+Carrying the correct insurance is vital when you are running your own truck.
 There are always opportunities for claims to arise and knowing you are taken care of is a vital step.
 Choose an agent that specializes in the trucking industry and can take the information you give them and choose the best coverages for your business.
-With being an owner-operator you will need liability, bobtail, physical damage, cargo, and possibly General Liability depending on the shipper’s requirements.
+With being an owner-operator you will need liability, bobtail, physical damage, cargo and possibly General Liability depending on shipper’s requirements.
 These are just the basics, and the right insurance agent can save you not only money but also headaches when claims or issues come up.

 You can sign up for some rewards programs at your favorite fuel stops which can help some, but your day-to-day living expenses are where you have the most flexibility to save.
 Many truck stops have food options but they are often overpriced and not good for your health.
-Keeping food in your truck and picking up an inverter for the microwave or fridge can save you from buying fast, convenient foods, and can also save you money in the long run by keeping your body healthy.
+Keeping food in your truck and picking up an inverter for a microwave or fridge can save you from buying fast, convenient foods, and can also save you money in the long run by keeping your body healthy.

 Whether your goal as an owner-operator is simply to be your own boss or if you are chasing making the most money possible while out on the road you must do your work of figuring out how to make profits after clearing all of your expenses.

 Insert CTA Box to Link to Article on How to Calculate Profit